IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/visitor.md

 }
 ```

-We need to implement visitors:
+We need to implement a visitor:

 ```java
 final class PerformVisitor implements ServiceVisitor {